 Capitalize organized groups of students if the organizational designation is permanent.
 But do not capitalize student group designations that are transient.

-Do not capitalize terms such as freshman, senior, or graduate student when they refer to a stage of study or the classification of a student.
+Do not capitalize terms such as first-year student or graduate student when they refer to a stage of study or the classification of a student.

 Do not capitalize the words government, federal, city, or state unless the word is part of the formal name of the governmental entity.